ilg-physics-ucsb/physics6-manual/6AL/lab4.md

 :::

 :::Question
-a) How do your two calculated moments of inertia compare to each other?
+1. How do your two calculated moments of inertia compare to each other?

-b) What assumptions did we make when we used the mass and dimensions of the platter to calculate its moment of inertia?
+2. What assumptions did we make when we used the mass and dimensions of the platter to calculate its moment of inertia?

-c) In what way could these assumptions cause a discrepancy between the two values you obtained for the moment of inertia?
+3. In what way could these assumptions cause a discrepancy between the two values you obtained for the moment of inertia?
 Hint: Using Video 2, inspect how the mass of the turntable is distributed around the axis of rotation.

-d) What else might cause a discrepancy between these two values?
+4. What else might cause a discrepancy between these two values?
 ::::::
 :::Exercise
 Write a brief statement summarizing the main points of this lab.